Jem212Mac/the-crafty-quilt-company/README.md

 Given more time there are a number of enhancements I would like to make to the website:
 1. I would allow Sign Up or Sign In with social media accounts.
+2. I would include a FAQs model so that site owners can maintain and update FAQs on patchwork and quilting techniques that might be useful to their users.
+This might also boost the SEO for the site.
+3. I would include some external inks to relevant sites such as (https://www.thefestivalofquilts.co.uk) to also enhance the SEO for the site.
+4. I would include a delete confirmation for the links allowing superusers to delete products from the site.

 ## Credits & Acknowledgements